-Image from January 1919 Suffolk Chronicle & Mercury newspaper.
+Image from the Suffolk Chronicle & Mercury newspaper – January 1919.

 Born: 1890, Marks Tey, Essex.

-Died: 18th November 1918; age 28; of Pnemonia following Influenza – at Cambridge Hospital, Farnham, Surrey.
+Died: 18th November 1918; age 28; of Pneumonia following Influenza – at Cambridge Hospital, Farnham, Surrey.

 Residence: 3, Rose Lane, Ipswich.

-Enlistment Details: Date: 4th October 1915; Location: Ipswich; Age: 25 years; Occupation: Groom; Religion: CofE.
+Enlistment Details: Date: 4th October 1915; Location: Ipswich; Age: 25 years; Religion: CofE.
 Signed up for the duration of the war.
 Height: 5ft 6 ins.

-Arthur has seen 2 year and 3 months service in Egypt, Palestine, and France.
+Arthur had seen 2 years and 3 months service in Egypt, Palestine, and France.